The best way to escalate an Amazon Account Reinstatement Appeal

 Being suspended from Amazon can be hugely damaging to businesses selling their products there, not to mention frustrating while attempting to be reinstated.
 There is an Amazon Account Reinstatement Appeal process that you can look to escalate if you feel that your case is not being looked into quickly enough or correctly.
 But it’s a process that can be daunting if you don’t know what you're doing.

-Craig Gedey, the managing partner of Thompson and Holt who specialise in reinstating suspended Amazon sellers, is vastly experienced in how best to escalate an appeal.
+Craig Gedey, the managing partner of Thompson and Holt who offer an Amazon suspension appeal service, is vastly experienced in how best to escalate an appeal.

 These are his seven crucial tips for the process.

 1. Spend time constructing a credible Plan of Action

 Craig Gedey: “You have to answer, clearly and concisely, Amazon’s concerns over your account in your Plan of Action.
 Look at the specific reasons for your suspension and address them in your Plan.
 The Seller Performance department won’t be convinced by vague or generic promises, you need to solve what the issue is and be proactive about what you’re intending to do.
 This is your chance to assure them of your future conduct on the site.”